-The RINGO line serves to indicate incoming calls and other types of URCs (Unsolicited Result Code).
+The RINGO line serves to indicate URCs (Unsolicited Result Code).

-Although not mandatory for use in a host application, it is strongly suggested that you connect the RINGO line to an interrupt line of your application.
+Although not mandatory for use in an external host application, it is recommended that you connect the RINGO line to an interrupt line of your application.
 In this case, the application can be designed to receive an interrupt when a falling edge on RINGO occurs.
 This solution is most effective, particularly, for waking up an application from power saving.
 Therefore, utilizing the RINGO line provides an option to significantly reduce the overall current consumption of your application.